mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] When looking at particle type and dose from simulation, look at high and low LET
 - [ ] Look at events in that region with middling L but high E, above the peak
 - [ ] Can we put CARI7a and flightaware data in the database?
-- [ ] Simulate SiPM damage incident radiation spectrum (not urgent)
+- [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
+Look at Andy's email about dose, to francois

 ## In Progress